observeinc/terraform-provider-observe/docs/resources/monitor.md

 - `definition` (String) Monitor definition in JSON format.
 - `description` (String) A brief description of the monitor.
 - `disabled` (Boolean) Set to `true` to disable monitor.
 - `freshness` (String) Target freshness for results.
-Reducing the freshness will increase the frequency with which queries are run, which incurs higher transform costs.
+Tighten the freshness to increase the frequency with which queries are run, which incurs higher transform costs.
 - `icon_url` (String) Icon to be displayed for this object.
 Icons are sourced from the [fluency-filled](https://icons8.com/icons/fluency-systems-filled) icon set.
 - `is_template` (Boolean) This resource is template for creating new monitors